WSU-kduncan/cicd-jfdear/README.md

 I installed the engine using the commands below and docker was working
 ![image](https://user-images.githubusercontent.com/77360294/144364512-fff8b1a5-7a14-434f-9ce4-2f0d68ed6040.png)

-Used the httpd dependency to help with running the container(please tell me if this is not supposed to go here)
+Used the httpd dependency to help with running the container

 how to build the container
 sudo docker build -t project6:latest .